dgaponcic/pr_lab2/README.md

 * ```tc qdisc add dev eth0 root netem delay 100ms```

-The application can recover for a loss of packets of up to 7% or a delay of up to 100ms.
+The application can recover for a loss of packets of up to 7% or a delay of up to 100ms, but there can happen unhandled cases.